“A mind that is stretched by a new experience can never go back to its old dimensions.”

 - Realize that you are extremely lucky.
 Most people can’t do what you’re doing.
 It has only been in the last fifty years that a Fifty-Plus Nomad lifestyle was in reach of a lot of people.
 Acknoiwledge your good fortune.
 If you are able to live this lifestyle because you are spending less than staying at home, this will be a great way to break the ice.
 If not, you can always say that you always wanted to travel the world and were grateful when the chance came your way and leave it at that.

-I did not have to justify my existence to family much.
-They knew me well enough so that my Fifty-Plus Nomad lifestyle did not come as much of a surprise.
+I did not have to justify my existence to family much, and they knew me well enough so that my Fifty-Plus Nomad lifestyle did not come as much of a surprise.
 However, I know this is a problem for many others.
-Here is a good post with useful suggestions to talk to your friends and family.
+Here is a good post with beneficial suggestions to talk to your friends and family.

 Other Posts About Lessons I Learned During My Fifty-Plus Nomad Adventures